Ella475/Driver-Awareness-Monitoring/README.md

 This project aims to create a system that can help improve driver awareness while driving.
 The app uses the camera on the user's phone to monitor the driver's behavior and detect if the driver is falling asleep or if they are distracted.
 The app will provide feedback to the user if any unsafe or distracted driving behavior is detected.
 The app supports two types of users: drivers and supervisors.
-There could be different types of supervisors: parents, family of eldelry people, insurance companies, people ordering taxies, and companies which have drivers.
+There could be different types of supervisors: parents, family of elderly people, insurance companies, people ordering taxi, and companies which have drivers.

 ## Features
 The app includes the following features: